djeada/Linux-Notes/notes/services.md

 This command sets the httpd service to start automatically.

-- Using `systemctl` for SystemD-based systems:
+II.
+Using `systemctl` for SystemD-based systems:

 ```bash
 systemctl enable httpd.service